mp2626/ReadMe_Generator/README.md

 ## Question List

-App generates a list of question that are used to create the README document content.
+App generates a list of questions that are used to create the README document content.

 ![Questions](/images/Questions.png)